 NOTE: For purposes of Public Safety Officers’ Benefits (the federal line-of-duty death and disability benefits), the federal government only recognizes marriages according to the laws of the respective state.
 Currently, ‘common law’ marriages are not recognized by any of the three states in which we serve.

-Ultimate sacrifice deserves ultimate honors.
+Ultimate sacrifice deserves ultimate honor.
 Period.

 While our primary support services follow line-of-duty deaths, we also offer support following life-threatening line-of-duty injuries.
 Here again, support is based on need.
 In such instances, food and lodging for immediate family members (so they can remain close to the hospital) is the most common form of support provided.

-Survivors are never asked to repay any of the support provided to them by Supporting Heroes.
+Survivors are never asked or expected to repay any of the support provided to them by Supporting Heroes.
 The goal of our financial support is to help survivors ‘over the hump’ from the time of the tragedy until significant benefits are received and our support is no longer needed – or, in instances where such benefits will not be coming, to assist them to a point where they are self-sufficient and our support is no longer needed.

-Our hope is that survivors will invest funds from LODD and/or other benefits wisely and use them to provide for a stable comfortable future.
+Our hope is that survivors will invest funds from LODD and/or other benefits wisely and use them to provide a stable comfortable future.

-Our members, staff and supporters are honored to assist in this manner.
+Our members, staff, and supporters are honored to assist in this manner.